 Every year The Studio at The Corning Museum of Glass hosts more than 1,000 students in its glassmaking classes.
-We are getting ready to welcome students from all over the country to our 2017 summer classes.
+We are getting ready to welcome students from all over the country to our classes.
 Here are a few things students can look forward to during their time in Corning.

 1. Go on a tour of the museum’s historical collections.